rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 all users in the domain to the contacts list.
 This is a limitation of the Skype for Business product, and not a limitation imposed by Rackspace.
-The limitation applies to all configurations, dedicated and multitenant.
+The limitation applies to all configurations, dedicated and multi-tenant.

-The basic premise is that you do not *want* to have every employee in the whole company in your list.
+The basic premise is that you do not want to have every employee in the whole company in your list.
 You create smaller groups composed of the people with whom you work closely, and then you add other groups or individuals to your contact list as needed.

-#### Within Outlook how do I turn off Online Status for contacts?

-Within Outlook 2010 or 2013, go to **File**&gt;**Options**&gt;**People**.

-At the bottom of the page you will see a section called **Online status and Photographs**.
-Deselect the two boxes there and restart Outlook.

-By turning off the option **Show user photographs when available** will turn off photos in contacts all together.

 ------------------------------------------------------------------------

 ### Instant Messages

 #### Can I recall (block the delivery of) an IM?

-No, an instant message can't be recalled once you hit the Enter key to send it.
+No, an instant message can't be recalled once you press the **Enter** key to send it.

 #### How do I disable IM alert sounds?

-You can instruct Skype for Business not to play your audible IM and/or phone alerts whenever your presence says Do not Disturb, and you can further instruct Skype for Business to notify you only if the person trying to contact you is a member of your workgroup with that privacy relationship.
+You can configure Skype for Business to not play IM or phone alerts whenever your presence is set to **Do not Disturb**.
+You can also configure Skype for Business to only notify you if the person trying to contact you is a member of your workgroup with that privacy relationship.